Frequently asked questions about the Price Road Corridor 230-kV transmission project

 A typical substation serves about a 40-square-mile area.
 However, an industrial area such as the Price Road Corridor requires more power than a primarily residential area.
 As a result, a substation that provides power to several large businesses may serve a smaller geographic area.

 SRP calculates electric forecast demand using data from a variety of sources including existing customer power usage, anticipated customer expansion, potential growth on undeveloped land, inquiries from potential developers, and zoning and planned area development.
 For example, the City of Chandler Economic Development Division shares economic development information with SRP.
-SRP combines all this information with SRP electric forecast information to determine future need for each localized area (69 kV distribution station areas).
-SRP then groups the information within larger energy delivery areas (230 kV receiving station areas).
+SRP combines all this information with SRP electric forecast information to determine future need for each localized area (69-kV distribution station areas).
+SRP then groups the information within larger energy power delivery areas (230-kV receiving station areas).

-From 2012–2017 SRP conducted an extensive public process with multiple rounds of public open house meetings.
+Since 2012, SRP has conducted an extensive public process with multiple rounds of public open house meetings.
 The open houses allowed the public to review informational displays, discuss the project with SRP team members and provide valuable feedback.
-In addition, SRP offered to meet with homeowner and civic associations for areas adjacent to proposed route segments.
-The SRP team met with many of these neighborhood organizations to present project information and address homeowner questions.
+In addition, SRP extended invitations to present project information and address questions to all Homeowner Associations adjacent route segments and provided presentations to area Associations and Civic Organizations.

 Input provided by stakeholders, property owners, residents, businesses, agencies and interested organizations was an important factor in the siting study.
 The process was specifically designed to evaluate route options based on specific, electric-industry-supported criteria that allowed for an objective analysis.
 Public input helped to identify community sensitivity toward each of the criteria and where facilities fit best within the community (referred to as siting opportunities).
 Any comments submitted on our website were considered in the permitting process for this project.
 SRP seriously considered all the comments submitted concerning this project.
 However, the comments received were not considered a popular vote.

-Visit our Next Steps and Schedule page for a list of upcoming hearings.
+Visit our Next Steps and Schedule page for a list of upcoming meetings.

 SRP applies four specific considerations to each route possibility: